Joe12387/detectIncognito/README.md

 - There will be a false positive in certain browser configurations, as well as in Chrome's Guest mode. ([Issue #21](https://github.com/Joe12387/detectIncognito/issues/21)).
 - This script does not detect Container Tabs on Firefox as they work differently compared to private mode.
 - An error will be thrown if the browser cannot be identified.
-- The script only works remotely (i.e. on a web server).
-Running the script locally may produce a false result, or not run at all.
+- The script only works remotely on a web server using HTTPS.
+Running the script locally or with HTTP may produce a false result, or it may not run at all.

 # Similar Projects
 - [Overpowered Browser Fingerprinting Script](https://github.com/Joe12387/OP-Fingerprinting-Script "Overpowered Browser Fingerprinting Script")